dradis/meta/readme.txt

-Dradis version 2.5 installation
+Dradis version 2.6 installation
 ---------------------------------

 General Information
 -------------------

-dradis is an open source tool for sharing information.
+Dradis is an open source tool for sharing information.

-The official home of dradis is:
+The official home of the Dradis Framework is:
     http://dradisframework.org/

 Please query the website for information and documentation on the system.
 There